Batching โ

 }

-Console output:
+change()Console output:

-a were changed
+a was changed

-b were changed
+b was changed

-c were changed
+c was changed

-run reaction ๐
+run reaction ๐TIP

 Nothing break if you wonโt control batching, but knowledge how it works, can help you, for example, to reduce the number of unnecessary renders in React to zero.